hackalog/hackalog.github.io/_posts/2020-02-20-reproducibility.md

 When we talk to people about reproducible data science, everyone wants it, but almost nobody wants to *do* it.
 Most people think we're talking about reproducing an analysis, because that's the easy part.
-If we dig in a litle further, some will grudgingly speak about reproducing their data munging.
+If we dig in a little further, some will grudgingly speak about reproducing their data munging.
 Almost nobody talks about solving the challenges of reproducible environments, assuming that tools like conda have already solved that.
 Yet when we sit down to do the work,